Understanding Italian Indirect Pronouns

 WHAT IS AN INDIRECT PRONOUN

-While subject pronouns replace the subject of the sentence, indirect object pronouns (pronomi indiretti) are used to substitute indirect objects and they answer the question: “a/per chi?” (to/for whom?) or “a/per che cosa?” (to/for what?)
+Indirect object pronouns (pronomi indiretti) usually answer the question: “a/per chi?” (to/for whom?) or “a/per che cosa?” (to/for what?)

 The structure of Italian and English indirect object pronouns is quite different, so take your time and practice as much as possible.